-Load Serving Charging Energy is PJM load that is purchased from PJM by a Load Serving Entity and stored in an Energy Storage Resource for later end-use consumption.
+Load Serving Charging Energy is PJM load that is purchased from PJM by a Load Serving Entity and stored in an Energy Storage Resource or Open-Loop Hybrid Resource for later enduse consumption.
 Load Serving Charging Energy is purchased at the aggregate nodal LMP that is applicable to the corresponding Load Serving Entity load.
-Load Serving Charging Energy is eligible for the same charges as ordinary load, including all Load Serving Entity charges, end-use load charges, and Transmission Customer charges.
+Load Serving Charging Energy is eligible for the same charges as ordinary load, including all Load Serving Entity charges, enduse load charges, and Transmission Customer charges.